 It may seem like a lot to take in, but when you dedicate the time to every part of the process, you’ll see that a good idea can hold up and become a success if you put in enough effort.
 Start by getting to know your market and get down the specifics of your target group.
 After that, you should go into initial preparations and lay down the foundations.

 Next, you should go into user research and testing the ins and outs of your app.
-With valuable insights that you’ll gather, you can go on and make more specific plans.
+With the valuable insight you’ll gather, you can go on and make more specific plans.
 Keep track of all the updates you made and the final feedback gathered through beta testing and go forward with final preparations.
-With your communication plan decided and all available channels covered, you’ll soon be ready to launch.
-Just remember – when your app’s out, it’s not the time to stop working on it.
-Keep listening to your users, test, update, and gather the audience that’ll be ready for your future launches.
+With your communication plan set in place and all available channels covered, you’ll soon be ready to launch.
+Just remember — even after your app’s release — you’ll still need to continually work on it.
+Therefore, keep listening to your users, testing for bugs, updating to stay current, and growing your audience so you’ll be ready for future launches.